 There are a number of international requirements which St Helena will need to implement to ensure if does not fall foul of being labelled a 'tax haven' by undertaking its company registration and administration services for international businesses.
-It will also be likely that the Foreign and Commonwealth Office (FCO)/Her Majesty's Government (HMG) (as the entity with ultimate responsibility of the Island's governance) would require future financial services capabilities to comply with the below measures.
+It will also be likely that The Foreign, Commonwealth and Development office (FCDO)/Her Majesty's Government (HMG) (as the entity with ultimate responsibility of the Island's governance) would require future financial services capabilities to comply with the below measures.